 Language and Discourse Rehabilitation Program

-Using clinically appropriate methods, individualized intervention programs directed toward improvement of impaired processes and re-establishment of functional communication in the patient's natural environments are available.
+Using clinically appropriate methods, individualized intervention programs directed toward the improvement of impaired processes and re-establishment of functional communication in the patient's natural environments are available.

-Patients and family members are taught to analyze their interactive discourse, and to make the necessary adjustments to increase the patient's participation in communicative events.
+Patients and family members are taught to analyze their interactive discourse and to make the necessary adjustments to increase the patient's participation in communicative events.